-I work at the intersection of stable homotopy theory and mirror symmetry.
+I work at the intersections of homotopy theory and mirror symmetry.
 In particular, a good chunk of my time is spent thinking about how to enrich the Fukaya category (an invariant of a symplectic manifold) over spectra (where one can do far richer algebra than just using rings or chain complexes).
-The approach I've thought about longest involves the cobordism theory of Lagrangian submanifolds, and more recently I've started thinking about derived geometry approaches to Floer theory.
+The approach I've thought about longest involves the cobordism theory of Lagrangian submanifolds, and more recently I've started thinking about derived geometry and deformation-theoretic approaches to Floer theory.
 I also used to think a lot about factorization algebras, especially as they relate to topological field theories and invariants of embedding spaces.
 Other buzz-words that pop up a lot in my research conversations are: Geometric Langlands, (topological) chiral homology, configuration spaces, E_n algebras and n-fold loop spaces, Khovanov homology, Chern-Simons theory, deformation theory, quantum field theories, and infinity-categories.

 Here is a list of my arXiv preprints.
 My non-arXiv papers are all in "Proceedings" type books.

 You can find a list of my publications here.

 Associative algebras and broken lines, with Jacob Lurie.
 (Uploaded May 22, 2018.)

 We define a moduli stack of gradient trajectories on a point, or of domains of broken gradient trajectories.
 We prove that factorizable sheaves on this stack form an oo-category equivalent to the oo-category of non-unital associative algebras.
 This is a first step toward reformulating Morse theory as a deformation problem.
 A long-term goal is to formulate Lagrangian Floer theory over spectra as a deformation problem.